-Recaptcha Option for Admin Login: The admin can enable the recaptcha option, which displays after failed number of attempts.
+Recaptcha Option for Admin Login: The admin can enable the Recaptcha option, which displays after a failed number of attempts.

 User Customer IP Abuse Confidence Score: The admin defines a value for this field which is a minimum value to check the User/Customer IP AbuseConfidenceScore.

 - If AbuseConfidenceScore is more than this value, then the user cannot log in.

 Recaptcha Display Pages: The pages on which the Recaptcha shall be visible.

 Poor Password Check: If enabled, it will work if a customer tends to add a weak password when registering.

 Pre SignUp Email Validation: If enabled, then email validation is required before any customer registers.

 Admin Google 2Factor Verification: If enabled, the admin will encounter 2Factor Verification while logging in.

 Customer/ Affiliate Google 2Factor Verification: On enabling this field, the customer/ affiliates users will encounter 2Factor Verification while logging in.